keeno12/intro-machine-learning/README.md

 # Intro to Machine Learning

-### Get to this repo!
-URL: [ml.sage.codes](https://github.com/sagecodes/intro-machine-learning)

 Brought to you by Galvanize.
 Learn more about the way we teach at [galvanize.com](http://galvanize.com).

-Learn more Python & Data Science with Galvanize Data Science Premium Prep!
-Currently free if you sign up now! [http://bit.ly/2u0cahU](http://bit.ly/2u0cahU)

-Get to this repo by typing in URL: **ml.sage.codes**

 ### FAQs:

-- WIFI: `Galvanize Guest Seattle` | Password is posted on the wall
+- WIFI: `g|Events` | Password is `learningcommunity`
-- Bathrooms: Behind you down the hall to the left
-- Kitchen outside back classroom door with Coffee & Tea!
-- Snacks + water in back of room

 ## Setting up your computer
 * A web browser to see what we're working on as others see it (Recommend Google Chrome: [chrome.google.com] (http://chrome.google.com))
 * We will be using Google Colab for this workshop so make a Google account if you don't already have one.
 * Open this github Repo to follow along